Get Involved

 4. Approach and method.
 Is the project proposal adequately developed for the purpose of the project and commensurate with the stated project goal?
 Does the proposal allow for adequate collaboration and communication with the community partner to ensure feasible outcomes?

-Proposals should be submitted no later than June 30, 2023.
-Please email the proposal as a single PDF to pcrespo@prattcenter.net and type “Taconic Fellowship Application” in the subject line.
+Proposals should be submitted no later than June 30, 2025.
+Please email the proposal as a single PDF to p.crespo@pratt.edu with “Taconic Fellowship Application” in the subject line.
 A panel of reviewers from Pratt Center will evaluate proposals, and those who are selected will be notified.

 The proposal must contain the following:

-• Methodology (300 words max): A description of how your project addresses the issue, including community engagement activities
+• Methodology (500 words max): A description of how your project addresses the issue, including what types of community engagement activities will be undertaken and who will be engaged.

 • Scope of work (250 words max): A description of the proposed activities and deliverables for the project.
 Please include a proposed timeframe for all project components.

-• Budget: An itemized project budget detailing all project expenses.
-Please carefully review the budgetary requirements and considerations section below for more information.
+• Budget: An itemized project budget detailing all project expenses, using the template provided in the budgetary requirements and considerations section below.

 • Budget narrative (250 words max): A brief explanation of your project expenses.
 If your project is receiving additional financial support, please provide that information here